 Asheville is a walkable city, with the downtown area being especially walkable.
 Though to get to other neighboring areas, you’ll need to drive.

 I hope this guide helps you pick the best day trips from Asheville, NC.
+Next up, check out my 5 day Asheville itinerary.
 Safe travels!

 Help us help you travel better!